camunda-community-hub/camunda-process-test-coverage/README.md

 5.   run your unit tests

 ## Environment Restrictions
+* Internet connectivity is required for obtaining the bpmn-js and jquery bower components.
 * Built against Camunda BPM version 7.4.0 and Java 1.6
 * Tested against Camunda BPM version 7.3.0 and Java 1.6
 * Tested against Camunda BPM version 7.4.0 and Java 1.8